 The best candidates for these procedures are patients who had a previous breast augmentation procedure and would like to change or revise their results.
 The same candidacy factors as breast augmentation apply to a revisional procedure— primarily, you should be in overall good health and able to undergo surgery.
 Dr. DiFrancesco can discuss the proper timeframe for a revisional procedure if your breast augmentation was recent, since you should be fully recovered and have achieved your results from the initial surgery.
 During a private consultation, Dr. DiFrancesco can discuss your best options for new or different implants if you wish to change them.

 Breast Implant Exchange and Revision Considerations

 Most commonly, Dr. DiFrancesco uses the same incision type as your initial procedure to reduce scarring visibility.
-There are many other factors that can be corrected or changed with a revisional procedure, including different implant placement.
+There are many other factors that can be corrected or changed with a revisional procedure, including different implant placements.
 Additionally, the nipples and areolae can be repositioned, and a breast lift can be performed to correct sagging.
-Some patients benefit from liposuction on the surrounding areas to further enhance their results.
+Some patients benefit from liposuction in the surrounding areas to further enhance their results.
 There may be more than one of these techniques used to achieve your ideal results during a revisional surgery.
 In short, your revisional procedure will be unique to your situation, goals, and preferences.